TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - in capsules/Makefile, change crossref_iss to the desired number PREVN.

-- assuming no hand edits were done, can run the usual: make cro-scratch
+- assuming no hand edits were done and all files are still available, can run the usual: make cro-scratch

 - check diffs (no more "available to TUG members"):